Denver Homes Online

 NAR LAWSUIT, SETTLEMENT, AND POSITION STATEMENTS

-The National Association of REALTORS® reached an agreement with the parties to this class action lawsuit that aims to resolve nationwide claims brought by home sellers.
+The National Association of REALTORS® (NAR) reached an agreement with the parties to a class action lawsuit that resolves nationwide claims brought by home sellers.
 The lawsuit, ongoing for years, alleges that Real Estate Brokers colluded to inflate costs of homeownership (and home values) through the coupling of buyer agent and seller agent commissions.
-In all fairness, the accusations require context.
+In all fairness, those accusations require a lot of context.
 Over the years NAR has continued to deny the allegations, but ultimately felt it was best to move on.

 The Department of Justice has posted a background statement and summary here